Quick Fix: The Volume Does Not Contain A Recognized File System Error

 Let’s take the below case to be described more concretely on how an accident happens:

 “I was browsing some useful information on the Internet and wanted to save some of the pictures to my SanDisk SD card, then I can read them on my mobile phone, but I didn’t aware that the SD card reader wasn’t removed without a safely eject.
 I hurried to connect it again to my computer, but then the system warned me you need to format the disk in drive before you can use it.
-There are many useful pictures and documents stored on it, I cannot lose them, and then I chose to cancel the formatting, but then I got a message that notes me again that the volume doesn’t contain a recognized file system.
+There are many useful pictures and documents stored on it, I cannot lose them, and then I chose to cancel the formatting, but then I got a message that notes me again that the volume doesn’t contain a recognized file system without formatting.
 What should I do now?”

-We should agree that formatting means we need to wipe out all of the data stored on the SD card, external hard drive, USB drive, or any storage devices.
-Anybody that cares about the critical data that indeed selected cancelling the formatting without hesitation; however, it then popped up an error message to note you that the storage drive is not accessible (See below screenshot).
+We should agree that formatting means we need to wipe out all of the data stored on the SD card, external hard drive, USB drive, or any storage device.
+Anybody that cares about the critical data that indeed selected canceling the formatting without hesitation; however, it then popped up an error message to note you that the storage drive is not accessible (See below screenshot).

 Don’t worry; we have already covered everything you need to know about this error, so please take your time to read them carefully and slowly.
 If you still have any questions after finishing reading the article, please contact us directly and describe your problems in detail so that we can know how to help you!

 What Caused The Volume Does Not Contain the Recognized File System Error